 3. Use of equipment.
 Workers involved in maintenance tasks should have tools and equipment which may differ from those that they normally use if the work areas expose them to a variety of hazards such as — hazardous motions or hazardous / flammable liquids, they should have personal protective equipment (PPE).

 4. Working as planned.
-Workers and supervisors must understand and communicate safe work procedures correctly.
+Workers and supervisors must understand and communicate safe work procedures or safety precautions during maintenance work correctly.
 They should monitor the work to ensure lock out procedures are being followed and required PPE are used.